clef/clef-wordpress/readme.txt

 == Roadmap ==

 * More localization.
-If you want to help with translation, get started [here](http://transifex.com/projects/p/wpclef/)).
+To help tranlate, see [the localization guide](http://support.getclef.com/article/62-how-to-help-translate-clef-wordpress-plugin)).
 * Improved invite system for adding new Clef users
 * Support for Clef team member login and account creation